groepl/Obsidian-Templates/README.md

 More about: https://www.soenkeahrens.de/en/takesmartnotes

 ## Usage
 Copy templates to your Obsidian template folder location to make them available as templates within Obsidian.
-More about: https://help.obsidian.md/Plugins/Templates
+More about: [Obsidian Help](https://help.obsidian.md/Plugins/Templates)

 Or use it as part of the [Obsidian-Zettelkasten-Starter-Kit](https://github.com/groepl/Obsidian-Zettelkasten-Starter-Kit).